g-torr/g-torr/README.md

 # Welcome to my Github page :dizzy:
-### Hi there 👋, I am Giuseppe Torrisi, I am a PhD student in Applied Mathematics :bar_chart: :pencil2::notebook: at King's College London! :uk:
+### Hi there 👋, I am Giuseppe Torrisi, I am a PhD student in Applied Mathematics :bar_chart: :pencil2::notebook: at the University of Edinburgh :uk:
 ## :mag: What my research is about
 I am interested in modelling of gene regulatory networks,:thinking: I ask questions like "What are the key features that makes gene regulation so precise and effective:question::question:"